Oktay Sinanoğlu: Early life and education

-On December 21, 1963, Oktay Sinanoğlu married Paula Armbruster, who was doing graduate work at Yale University.
-The wedding ceremony took place in the Branford College Chapel of Yale.

-After their later divorce, he remarried to Dilek Sinanoğlu and from this marriage he became the father of twins.
-The family resided in the Emerald Lakes neighborhood of Fort Lauderdale, Florida and in Istanbul, Turkey.

 Academic career

 In 1960, Sinanoğlu joined the chemistry department at Yale University.
 He was appointed full professor of chemistry in 1963.
 At age 28, he became the youngest full professor in Yale’s 20th-century history.
-It is believed that he was the third-youngest full professor in the 300-plus year history of Yale University.
+It has been claimed that he was also the third-youngest full professor in the 300-plus year history of Yale University.

 During his tenure at Yale he wrote a number of papers in various subfields of theoretical chemistry, the most widely cited of which was his 1961 paper on electron correlation.
 This work anticipated the widely used coupled cluster method for describing electrons in molecules with greater accuracy than is possible via the Hartree-Fock method.
-He also published papers on solvation, chemical reaction networks, and surface tension.
-His final projects were focused on the development of his valency interaction formula (VIF) theory, a method for predicting energy level patters for compounds from the manipulation of graphs (1983).
-He intended for chemists to be able to use his system to predict the ways in which complex chemical reactions would proceed, using only a chalkboard or pencil and paper.
+He also published notable papers on the statistical mechanics of clathrate hydrates, solvation, and surface tension.
+His final projects were focused on the development of his valency interaction formula (VIF) theory, a method for predicting energy level patterns for compounds from the manipulation of graphs.
+He intended for chemists to be able to use the VIF method to predict the ways in which complex chemical reactions would proceed, using only a chalkboard or pencil and paper; however, he apparently never presented it at conferences and it was not widely adopted by other chemists.
 He continued to develop the VIF method, which he sometimes referred to as "Sinanoğlu Made Simple," and other problems related to graph theory and quantum mechanics for the rest of his career.
 After 37 years on the Yale faculty, Sinanoğlu retired in 1997.